spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-zed-rest-api.md

 {% info_block infoBox %}

-Code snippets below are stripped of doc strings and comments to minimize footprint, it is advised to always correctly specify method signatures to take advantage of IDE autocompletion.
+The following code snippets are stripped of doc strings and comments to minimize footprint.
+We recommend always correctly specifying method signatures to take advantage of IDE autocompletion.

 {% endinfo_block %}